aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getDataSource() {#getDataSource--}

+<b>@deprecated.</b> Please use the 'dataSource' property instead.
 Gets and sets the data source of the pivot table.

 ```javascript
 getDataSource() : string[];